 CON 170: Fundamentals of Cost and Price Analysis

-The course reviews market research and contractor pricing strategies, then goes on to explain calculating an objective using simple quantitative analysis.
-The course delivers an overview of the regulations and processes for cost analysis and requiring certified cost and pricing data.
+The Fundamentals of Cost and Prince Analysis course reviews market research and contractor pricing strategies and explains calculating an objective using simple quantitative analysis.
+An overview of the regulations and processes for cost analysis and requiring certified cost and pricing data is provided.
 Contract financing techniques are discussed.
-Finally, after learning the basic elements of price and cost analysis, students will build and defend a pre-negotiation objective.
+After, learning the basic elements of price and cost analysis, students will build and defend a pre-negotiation objective.
 Application of cost analysis techniques will be demonstrated during a week two proposal analysis capstone case, including writing a Price Negotiation Memorandum.

 - Given an acquisition situation, successfully distinguish various seller pricing strategies.